KIRANKUMAR7296/.NET/OOP.md

 <h3 name='inh'>7.
 Inheritance</h3>

-- The Process in which one class acquire the Property and Method of another Class.
+- The process in which one class acquire the property and method of another class.
-- e,g `Child` Inherits from `Mom` and `Dad`.
+- e.g `Child` inherits properties and behaviours from `mom` and `dad`.
+- e.g Dogs can have same color, same name, same size and same breed, but they are not same.

 ### Similar Words

-> Parent Class | Base Class    | Super Class
+- Parent Class | Base Class | Super Class

-> Child Class  | Derived Class | Sub Class
+- Child Class | Derived Class | Sub Class

 <img src='Image/Inheritance.jpg'>

 #### 1. Single Inheritance
-- Class `B` Inherit from Class `A` | New Class is Derived from Base Class
+- Class `B` inherit from class `A` | New class is derived from base class.
-- e.g. `Boy` Inherit `Father` Properties and Behaviours.
+- e.g. `Boy` inherit `father` properties and behaviours.

 #### 2. Multiple Inheritance
-- Class `A` Inherit from Class `B` and Class `C` | A Class can be Derived from more than One Base Class
+- Class `A` inherit from class `B` and class `C` | A class can be derived from more than one base class.
-- e.g. Class Truck, Class Car, Class Bus Inherit from Class Vehicle.
+- e.g. Class truck, class car, class bus inherit from class vehicle.

 #### 3. Multilevel Inheritance
-- Class `C` Inherit from Class `B` and Class `B` Inherit from Class `A`
+- Class `C` inherit from class `B` and class `B` inherit from class `A`
-- e.g. `Boy` Inherit from `Father` and `Father` Inherit from `Grand Father`.
+- e.g. `Boy` inherit from `father` and `father` inherit from `grand father`.

 ### Programming Constructs

-- Common Building Blocks to Construct any Program.
+- Common building blocks to construct any program.

 <img src='Image/Programming Construct.png'>

-1. `Sequence` : Step by Step Process ( Follow only One Direction )
+1. `Sequence` : Step by step process ( Follow only one direction : Top to bottom)
-2. `Selection` : Steps taken based on Conditions ( If Else or True False Condition )
+2. `Selection` : Steps taken based on conditions ( If Else or True False Condition )
-3. `Iterations` : Repeated Process which can Change the Step based on Certain Conditions.
+3. `Iterations` : Repeated process which can change the step based on certain conditions.